-Some of my current favorite protein snacks to toss in my purse: Almonds, Quest Protein Bar, Oh Yeah RTDs, Titan Oatmeal Raisin Protein Cookies, Beef Jerky, Apples, Crunchamame Edamame Snacks, a scoop of CLICK in a snack sized baggie stuck inside my blender bottle shaker.
+Some of my current favorite protein snacks to toss in my purse: Almonds, Quest Protein Bar, Oh Yeah or Premier Protein Ready to Drink Shakes, Beef Jerky, Apples with Peanut or Almond Butter, Crunchamame Edamame Snacks, a scoop of Protein Powder or travel packet in a snack sized baggie stuck inside my blender bottle shaker.

 Eating Out Post Weight Loss Surgery